Why Most Branding Fails & What Actually Works!

 • how it should feel to customers

-This approach creates brands that are not only attractive but also meaningful and memorable.
+Only then does the design work begin.
+This approach creates brands with not only clarity, but they are also meaningful and memorable.

 If you are building or growing a business, it is worth asking yourself a simple question: